 - 1) The Ombuds will remain a neutral facilitator of the process.
 The Ombuds' role is to assist the parties to identify their interests and develop options for resolution that the parties may determine solely in the end by agreement. - The Ombuds will not serve as a representative or advocate for any side.
 The Ombuds is an advocate for a fair process and will conduct themselves accordingly as they facilitate the discussion. - 3) Participants in a facilitated discussion cannot create new policies, rights and/or privileges by agreement.
+Any written agreements that include oversight by a third party (e.g., management or HR), will be provided to the third party, with the knowledge of the parties, to monitor compliance.
 The Ombuds will not monitor or enforce the terms of any agreement. - 4) In alignment with their commitment to confidentiality, the Ombuds will not reveal the contents of the facilitated discussion to anyone unless a participant shares information that the Ombuds determines represents an imminent threat of serious harm or as authorized the IOA's Standard of Practice. - 5) Facilitated discussions are voluntary for all parties including the Ombuds.
 Should a facilitated discussion end without resolution, all other options remain for the visitor including continuing to work with the Ombuds, reaching out to HR, or pursuing formal options for resolution. - 6) Unlike a traditional mediation, the participants and the Ombuds do not sign an Agreement to Participate / Confidentiality Agreement for each facilitated discussion and instead will be bound to the principles and terms and conditions of confidentiality, informality, independence, and neutrality contained in this Charter.